danchev/ai-desktop/CONTRIBUTING.md

-# Contributing to Ollama Desktop
+# Contributing to AI Desktop

 Thank you for your interest in contributing!

 ## How to Contribute

-- **Report Issues:** Use the [GitHub Issues](https://github.com/danchev/ollama-desktop/issues) page to report bugs, request features, or ask questions.
+- **Report Issues:** Use the [GitHub Issues](https://github.com/danchev/ai-desktop/issues) page to report bugs, request features, or ask questions.
 - **Suggest Improvements:** Open an issue or discussion for ideas and feedback.
 - **Submit Pull Requests:** Fork the repository, create a feature branch, and submit a pull request with a clear description of your changes.